-- Hobbs, Alisha (submitted).
+- Hobbs, Alisha (completed).
 Comparative importance of training stimuli used in an avian aversion training protocol for the domestic dog (Canis familiaris).

-- Giezen, Claudia (submitted).
+- Giezen, Claudia (2018).
 The effect of response requirement and target probability on the performance of dogs during a go/no-go scent detection task.

 - Acton, Gemma (2017).
 When allowed free choice do Saanen dairy goats (Capra aegagrus hircus) prefer to eat from an elevated or a floor level feeder?

-- Connor, Rebecca (submitted).
+- Connor, Rebecca (completed).
 Displacement behaviour and outdoor space in dairy goats.

 Animal Behaviour; Biology; Learning